 Address: Hermann-Pünder-Straße 2, 50679 Köln, Germany

-The Römisch-Germanisches Museum is a museum of archeology situated in Cologne, Germany.
-It houses an impressively large assortment of Roman artifacts from the Roman Colonia Claudia Ara Agrippinensium settlement, upon which present-day Cologne was built.
+The Römisch-Germanisches Museum is Cologne’s archaeology museum.
+It houses an impressive collection of Roman finds from the Colonia Claudia Ara Agrippinensium settlement.

 See Related: Best Things to Do in Marlow